 WPForms makes customizing your image choices super simple thanks to the built-in customization options.

-- Choice Layout: choose how you many columns are used to display your image choices.
-You can pick from one, two, or three columns.
+Importantly, make sure to select your preferred Choice Layout.
+You can pick from 1, 2, or 3 columns.
 You also have the option to choose Inline, which places as many options as possible in each row before adding another.
 Inline is the default Choice Layout for all WordPress forms displaying image choices.

-You can also select the Randomize Choices checkbox if you want to randomize the order of the image choices every time a new user visits your website.
+You can also select the Randomize Choices option if you want to randomize the order of the image choices every time a new user visits your website.

 Step 5: Enable Survey Reporting